A comprehensive serosurveillance of foot-and-mouth disease in pig population of Mizoram state in eastern Himalayan agro-climatic region in India

 Abstract

-The primary objective of this study was to estimate the seroprevalence of foot-and-mouth disease virus (FMDV) 3AB3 nonstructural protein (NSP) antibodies in pig population of Mizoram in India.
-The 3AB3 NSP indirect ELISA, already in use in the country for screening FMDV infection associated antibodies in the bovines, was modified using anti-porcine IgG-horse radish peroxidase (HRP) conjugate and successfully applied for serosurveillance of FMD in pig population of Mizoram.
-In total, 2996 serum samples were collected from apparently healthy pigs across all eight districts of Mizoram state and tested using 3AB3 NSP ELISA, where 373 samples (12.44%) were found positive for NSP antibodies indicating recent past FMDV infection and virus circulation, with NSP antibody positivity ranging from 2.32% in Champhai to 31.27% in Kolasib district.
-Further, a set of representative serum samples was subjected to liquid phase blocking (LPB) ELISA to assess the level of protective structural antibody against FMDV serotypes O, A and Asia 1.
-None of the pigs were found to have a protective log10 antibody titre of ≥1.8 against any of the three FMDV serotypes, indicating a ‘no vaccination’ scenario in pigs in the region.
-FMDV-infected pigs, being the amplifier hosts, excrete enormous quantity of virus and may pose a severe threat to other domestic livestock.
-Hence, pigs should be included in ongoing surveillance and control measures, including prophylactic vaccination coupled with zoosanitary measures.
-To the best of our knowledge, this appears to be the first comprehensive sero-epidemiological study covering an entire state with a relatively higher pig population in India.
+The primary objective of this study was to estimate the seroprevalence of foot-and-mouth disease virus (FMDV) 3AB3 nonstructural protein (NSP) antibodies in pig population of Mizoram.
+The 3AB3 NSP indirect ELISA, used for bovines, was modified using anti-porcine IgGhorse radish peroxidase (HRP) conjugate and successfully applied for serosurveillance of FMD in pig population of Mizoram.
+In total, 2996 randomly collected pig serum samples were tested using 3AB3 NSP ELISA, wherein 373 samples (12.44%) were found positive for NSP antibodies indicating past exposure to FMDV.
+Further, a set of representative serum samples was subjected to liquid phase blocking (LPB) ELISA to assess the level of protective structural antibody against FMDV serotypes O, A and Asia 1, but none of the pigs were found to have a protective log10 antibody titre of ≥1.8 against any of the three FMDV serotypes, indicating a ‘no vaccination’ situation in pigs in the region.
+FMDV-infected pigs being the amplifier hosts, excrete enormous quantity of virus and may pose a severe threat to other domestic livestock.
+Hence, pigs need to be included in ongoing surveillance and control measures, including prophylactic vaccination coupled with zoosanitary measures.

 Downloads